tmacdonald/tmacdonald.github.com/_posts/2012-09-18-backbone-subviews.markdown

 #Backbone Subviews

 Something I've noticed bouncing around the Backbone community these days is the idea of how to structure subviews.
-I'm going to outline here a basic example of how I look to include subviews.
+I'm going to outline some approaches for working with Backbone subviews as well as talk about the pros and cons of each.

 Note that I really haven't dug into some of the frameworks that claim to solve this problem, notably Backbone.LayoutManager from Tim Branyen.

-In this example, we have two Backbone Views: ParentView and ChildView.
+For all approaches, I'm going to work with a `ParentView` and `ChildView`.

 	var ParentView = Backbone.View.extend({